MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. Locate and select the **Texture.jpg** file and click on **Open**.

+    > This file is located in the Documents\PL-200 folder on your machine.

 1. The image will be added as the background for the screen.

 1. Select **Fit** in the **Image position** drop-down.